wayofthepie/blog-src/posts/2018-02-18-Containerizing-The-JVM-Basic-Mem-Overview.markdown

 just as docker does - if the sum of the memory allocated to each process within the container exceeds the limit, the kernel _oom-killer_ will kick in and kill the container.
 The main issue we've seen with JVM applications is non-heap memory.
-Tracking and tuning the heap is trivial in comparison to tracking and tuning non-heap memory usage - by non-heap I dont just mean _Metaspace_, but also direct buffers, code cache, stack sizes, and so on.
+Tracking and tuning the heap is trivial in comparison to tracking and tuning non-heap memory usage - by non-heap I don't just mean _Metaspace_, but also direct buffers, code cache, stack sizes, and so on.

 I've been wanting to do a series of posts